- ►What does Druva offer for business continuity?

 ►What does CloudCache provide for Phoenix DRaaS apart from the data caching capabilities?

-We strongly discourage the use of CloudCache with Cloud DRaaS because CloudCache can impact the RPO.
+We strongly discourage the use of CloudCache with Cloud DRaaS as CloudCache can impact the RPO.

 ►In addition to the Phoenix DRaaS, what reporting or auditing capabilities Phoenix provide?